luano2b/planktron-gitops/projects/planktron/teste-marcelo2/planktron-dev/README.md

 # Foobar1234445552
-Foobar is a Python library for dealing with word pluralization.
+Foobar is a Python library for dealing with word pluralization...

 ## Installation